radiusmethod/shadowai-domains/README.md

 ---

-Your network has 188 doors to AI services.
+Your network has hundreds of doors to AI services.
 Most of them are wide open.

 This dataset catalogs AI service domains across LLM providers, SaaS platforms with embedded AI, multimodal generators, and voice/audio tools.
-Four CSV files.
-11 countries.
 Every category of AI your security team should be tracking.

 The goal isn't to block everything.
 It's to know what's out there so you can make informed decisions instead of discovering shadow AI usage in your next incident review.

 ## Why This Matters